-The Center for Applied Rationality hopes to make a dent in the world’s largest problems (such as war, poverty, animal suffering, human longevity, and the development of artificial intelligence) by improving people’s ability to think clearly, communicate cooperatively, act effectively, and plan appropriately.
-We draw on modern cognitive science, iterated experimentation, and individual case studies to develop models of human behavior and design concrete, practical techniques for building awareness, discernment, mental flexibility, and robust motivation.
+CFAR hopes to make a dent in the world’s largest problems (such as war, poverty, animal suffering, human longevity, and the development of artificial intelligence) by improving people’s ability to think clearly, communicate cooperatively, act effectively, and plan appropriately.
+CFAR draws on modern cognitive science, iterated experimentation, and individual case studies to develop models of human behaviour and design concrete, practical techniques for building awareness, discernment, mental flexibility, and robust motivation.

-Donations to our organization will fund either our research team or our participant scholarship program.
-Research dollars generally pay staff salary, as our instructors stay up-to-speed on developments in cognitive science, track the impact of our techniques in their current form, and theorize and experiment with new mental algorithms and new strategies for teaching them.
-Scholarship dollars allow us to avoid charging participants with lots of potential but few resources, such as those in graduate school or working on cutting-edge philanthropic startups.
+Donations to CFAR will fund either its research team or its participant scholarship program.
+Research dollars generally pay staff salarit’s, as instructors stay up-to-speed on developments in cognitive science, track the impact of CFAR’s techniques in their current form, and theorize and experiment with new mental algorithms and new strategies for teaching them.
+Scholarship dollars allow CFAR to avoid charging participants with lots of potential but few resources, such as those in graduate school or working on cutting-edge philanthropic startups.